Thoughts

 Center for American Progress

 For disabled workers, even finding or applying for jobs is a process of overcoming inaccessible websites and job boards.
 Then, the whole application and interview process is riddled with frustration and dismissals.
-My hot take: employers still fully discriminate against people with visible disabilities out of their very real fear of not being able to properly support these individuals.
+Employers still fully discriminate against people with visible disabilities out of their very real fear of not being able to properly support these individuals.
 They are assuming failure before taking the chance.
 Yet, many have not taken the next step of examining and improving their systems to change that fact.
 There is a real incentive for employers to take action too.
 From ensuring their job application and interview process is accessible to accessible PDFs and physical accommodations, employers of all sizes have not been awakened to the fact that there is a vast untapped talent pool waiting to be engaged.
 According to the Center for American Progress, “If disabled workers experienced the same employment rate as those without a disability, nearly 14 million more disabled people would have been employed in 2021.”
 This effort takes intention, but that intention has a huge payoff, especially in a labor market that is at a 50-year low in terms of unemployment.

 Employers need guidance and support to assess their tools to ensure they are accessible.
 Large companies that are increasingly investing in their DE&I departments, should take the lead on this endeavor.
 By working with subject matter experts like Tamman, and taking the time to make internal processes and tools more accessible, they will also find as has happened with consumers and electronics that people with and without disabilities reap the benefits.
 For example, one does not need a specific use constraint to use and appreciate captions.
 Accessibility is necessary for some but valuable for all.